 It’s been a bit of a crazy summer here at Nerds Towers.
 (Note: our house is not actually called “Nerds Towers” – that was a humorous attempt to make our residence sound grander than it really is.
 We don’t have any towers.
-We have a shed that may fall down at any moment.)
-With all the excitement, we clean forgot until the very end of summer to make ribs.
+We have a shed, but it’s in the process of falling down.)
+With all the excitement, we clean forgot until the very end of summer to make baby back ribs.
 We waited until Labor Day, reader.
 UNTIL LABOR DAY.

 We did this last summer too.
 All season we made burgers and hot dogs and skewers of various things and forgot all about the number one best summer hang-out food of all time.
 Then, at the very end of the season, we cooked up a big batch of porcine deliciousness and gave ourselves a thorough kicking for all the rib-enjoying opportunities we’d passed up.